 The Ghost: Never manifests in person (uh, sort of, we're talking an omnipotent omnipresent omniscient deity here, just roll with it), but is obviously spoken of and performs offscreen actions that shake the foundations of the universe.

 Badass Boast: The Kindly Ones are fond of making these for two reasons.
 One is that their nature is of terrifying rage, so it's good if their targets fear them.
-The other is that they are very nearly always capable of walking the talk.
-Only Death cows them.
+The other is that they are very nearly always capable of walking the walk.
+Though Death, angered, can cow them.

 Blue and Orange Morality: The Three, in all their incarnations, seem to be so far removed from anything remotely resembling human morality that calling them "evil" would miss the point.
 It would be like trying to assign moral values to a natural disaster.